manschloemark/standup/README.md

  1. clear your head

 ## How to run it

+### standup executable
+Just double click the standup.exe file!

+### The Old Way
 First, make sure you have at least Python 3.6 by running:
 ` python3 --version `
-Second, make sure you have the PySide6 module for Python.
+Second, make sure you have the PySide2 module for Python.
-Check if PySide6 is in the output of this command:
+Check if PySide2 is in the output of this command:
 `python3 -m pip list`
-If you do not see PySide6 in this list, you need to install it with:
+If you do not see PySide2 in this list, you need to install it with:
- `python3 -m pip install PySide6`
+ `python3 -m pip install PySide2`

 Once you have a Python environment that can run it, clone this repo with:
 `git clone https://github.com/manschloemark/standup.git`